 Roof Valley Maintenance

-During roof inspections, you should check valleys for debris and proper sealing.
-Replace any damaged flashing or shingles promptly to prevent leaks.
+During roof inspections, check valleys for debris and proper sealing.
+Replacing any damaged flashing or shingles promptly will prevent leaks.

 Vent Pipe